vpp-dev/vpp-release-notes/README.md

 @page release_notes_2410 Release notes for VPP 24.10

-More than 166 commits since the previous release, including 63 fixes.
+More than 167 commits since the previous release, including 63 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Thu Aug 15 02:05:06 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.10 release, generated as on Fri Aug 16 02:11:46 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER